mohnish/facepoke/README.md

 refresh the page to see the changes.
 This is because of the ajaxy behavior of facebook.

+## TODO

+- Autoloader to autoload the script on visiting facebook.com.
+- Check to prevent facepoke from acting when there are no pokers listed on the /pokes page.
+- Make sure all the pokers are poked.
+Handle the promise.

 ## License

 (The MIT License)